JesdoSoftware/roguish/README.md

 (Note this is not a roguelike deckbuilder like Slay the Spire; in Roguish the deck represents the dungeon, not the player.)

 Roguish runs in a web browser, implemented via TypeScript, the browser DOM APIs, and CSS animations.
-The game's code is free, open-source software licensed under the AGPL; see below.
+The game's source code is free and open-source software licensed under the AGPL; see below.
 The game's content is proprietary and not contained in this repo.

 ## Getting started